 In order to have safer, comfortable, more convenient, efficient movement of vehicles and pedestrians at night time, street lighting or highway lighting is required along the road.

-Street lighting should be planned appropriately, it should allow night traffic operations with maximum possible safety, comfort and convenience.
+Lighting should be planned appropriately, it should allow night traffic operations with maximum possible safety, comfort and convenience.

-Street lighting should be planned in such a way that the driver should be able to see more clearly and explore all the important details of the driving environment.
+It should be planned in such a way that the driver should be able to see more clearly and explore all the important details of the driving environment.

 Need for Street lightning: